sangria-graphql/sangria-graphql.github.io/learn.md

 ))
 ```

-Please note, that evey element in a stream should be an `Action[Ctx, Val]`.
+Please note that every element in a stream should be an `Action[Ctx, Val]`.
 An `action` helper function is used in this case to
 transform every element of a stream into an `Action`.
 Also, it is important that either all fields of a `SubscriptionType` or none of them are
 created with the `Field.subs` function (otherwise it would not be possible to merge them in a single stream).